19153

 Laura has been a proud member of the MOHF committee since 2014.
 Laura is the Operations Director for Wild Montana is responsible for managing human resources and business operations for the organization.
 As a native Montanan, she enjoys exploring our great state with her husband, two kids, and two dogs.

-Ariel is an independent contractor who has worked with Montana Outdoor Hall of Fame since 2016.
-She’s also a park ranger with the National Park Service and has spent the past 15 summers in Glacier and Grand Teton.
+Ariel is an independent contractor who has worked with Montana Outdoor Hall of Fame since 2016, becoming executive director in 2022.
+She was a park ranger with the National Park Service and has spent the past two decades in Glacier and Grand Teton.
 Nothing makes her happier than hiking in the mountains with her husband, two little boys, and dog!

 Charlie M. Russell’s “When the Land Belonged to God,” is the signature image of the MOHF and is used with the permission of the Montana Historical Society.